 These categories aren't precise.
-In particular, marijuana is illegal in some states and is on the DEA Schedule I illegal drug list of "drugs with no currently accepted medical use and a high potential for abuse" (DEA, 2015b) but is a prescription medication in other states and is legal for recreational use still in other states.
+In particular, marijuana is illegal in some states and is on the DFA Schedule L controlled substances list of "drugs with no currently accepted medical use and a high potential for abuse" (DEA, 2017b) but is a prescription medication in other states and is legal for recreational use still in other states.

 This report concentrates on illegal drugs and marijuana, with other drugs noted as appropriate.
-It compares drug prevalence, impairing effects, laws, enforcement, sanctions, and prevention programs with the well-established facts, laws, and programs associated with alcohol-impaired driving.
+It compares drug prevalence, impairing effects, laws, enforcement, sanctions, and prevention programs with the well-established facts, laws, and programs associated with alcohol and alcohol-impaired driving.